Chin Leng Lim

 Types of work have included:

-• As sole arbitrator
+• Acting as sole arbitrator under

 • UNCITRAL Rules, Australasian and Far Eastern parties (manufacturing and cross-border sale)